the jewel of the Eastern Cape.

 In 1995, the 150 villagers of Cabo Pulmo, many of whom were fishermen themselves, demanded that their home be named a marine national park by the Mexican government.

 Twenty two years ago, this opulent underwater eden, which inspired John Steinbeck and was described by the French explorer Jacques Cousteau as “the world’s aquarium”, was fast becoming as desolate as the parched desert above.
-And it would still be today had not a determined and pioneering group of local people decided to put a stop to the rampant and unchecked fishing practices that were starving the Sea of Cortez of life.
+And it would still be today had a determined and pioneering group of local people not decided to put a stop to the rampant and unchecked fishing practices that were starving the Sea of Cortez of life.

 In 1995, the 150 villagers of Cabo Pulmo, many of whom were fishermen themselves, demanded that their home be named a marine national park by the Mexican government.
 Their plea for protection successfully put a stop to all fishing and commercial diving activity from that day forth.
 In just two decades 800 species of marine creature reclaimed the reef, returning their underwater garden to its former glory.

 For the protection of their paradise, Cabo Pulmo turned from the glossy, seduction of development.
 Unlike their neighbouring towns, they refused to trade their wild land for the shiny lights of gleaming hotel complexes and stuffed wallets of spring break crowds.
 They found their salty dell to be worth more than the ease of electricity and running water.
 They realised that nature had made them the richest community on the Californian peninsula.